 Access the largest robotics lab in the UK; the Hele-Shaw fluid mechanics laboratory; and our state-of-the-art engines and propulsion laboratory.

-Mechanical Engineering at Bristol is ranked number one in the UK in the Guardian University Guide 2021.
-We scored 93% for overall student satisfaction (NSS 2020).
+Mechanical Engineering at Bristol is ranked top three in the UK in the Guardian University Guide 2022.

 We have valuable links with world-class local engineering and tech companies, and you’ll engage with industry from the very start of your studies.